1987 San Diego Chargers season: After the strike

 A day after their non-union replacements beat the Raiders, the regular Chargers returned for their first practice at Jack Murphy Stadium.
 While Chandler described practising with the replacements as the biggest challenge for the returning Chargers, alternate player representative Gill Byrd praised their performances and stated that he expected no animosity between the two groups.
-When the Chargers beat the Kansas City Chiefs 42–21 in their first post-strike game, Chandler and Fouts were among several players credited the result to team unity and the regular practice sessions the striking players had run together.
+When the Chargers beat the Kansas City Chiefs 42–21 in their first post-strike game, Chandler and Fouts were among several players who credited the result to team unity and the regular practice sessions the striking players had run together.

 The Chargers quickly trimmed their list of non-union players once the regulars returned.
 On 20 October, they cut 35 replacement players, retaining 19 on their active roster and three more on injured reserve.
 A further seven were waived the following week, together with four members of the pre-strike squad, as NFL teams were given increasingly tight squad limits to meet.
 By 14 November, the pre-strike limit of 45 players had been restored, with nine replacement Chargers remaining.
 Patterson won a starting role in 1987, and remained with the team through the 1989 season, while Les Miller and Joe Phillips both started games for the Chargers as late as 1990.

 List of replacement players

 Click "show" to expand the table below, which displays brief career notes on the 50 replacement Chargers who featured in at least one strike game (Weeks 4, 5 and 6).
-Players who were on the Chargers' replacement squad but did not feature in any games are not included; neither is Unrein, a union player who crossed the picket lines and played in Week 6.
+Players who were on the Chargers' replacement squad but did not feature in any games are not included; neither is Unrein, a union player who crossed the picket lines and played in week 6.
 Players are taken to have pre-strike or post-strike experience in a league if they featured in at least one regular season or postseason game.